Hexagram Sixty-three—Reaching Completion

 The fourth line, yin, suggests there is some doubt about the completion of a project, so it is better to be on guard all day.
 The analogy is given of a person watching for leaks in a boat.

-The fifth line, yang, explains that some projects may take more diligent effort than others, as if decided by the divine powers.
+The fifth line, yang, explains that some projects may take more effort than others, as if decided by the divine powers.
 One person may conduct a grand sacrifice, but not receive the same blessings as a neighbor who sincerely performs a small offering.

-The sixth line, yin, shows one who loses patience with a tedious project, just as one crossing a river may become engulfed, even up to the top of the head.
+The sixth line, yin, shows one who loses patience with a tedious project, just as someone crossing a river may become engulfed, even up to the top of the head.
 Recognize the peril of the situation and be cautious.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.